Rakshit2216/FLIGHT_RESERVATION_SYSTEM/README.md

 * **Booking Cancellation:** Workflow for canceling active tickets and releasing seats back to inventory.
 * **Refund Calculation:** Determining refund eligibility and amounts based on airline cancellation policies.
 * **Refund Transaction Tracking:** Monitoring the status of credited amounts back to the original payment method.

+## 🛠️ Requirements

+To run this project locally, you will need the following installed on your machine:

+- **Database Engine:** MySQL Server 8.0+
+- **SQL Client:** MySQL Workbench (Highly Recommended)
+- **Version Control:** Git (Optional)

+### Software Stack

+- MySQL Server
+- MySQL Workbench
+- SQL

+No additional libraries or frameworks are required.
+The entire project is implemented using SQL scripts and can be executed directly through MySQL Workbench.